TeamReposit/api-docs/source/index.html.md

 `Reposit-Referrer-Token: GreatCRM-bg3khR9oNz`

 <aside class="warning">
 This code will be used to track activity between your system and ours; so please remember to do this.
-If you are a referrer system that has not been given a token, <a href="mailto:brendan@reposit.co.uk">send us an email</a>.
+If you are a referrer system that would like to request a token, <a href="mailto:brendan@reposit.co.uk">send us an email</a>.
 </aside>
 <aside class="notice">
  You will need to provide both an integration token and a referrer token.
-The integration token identifies the letting agency or landlord and the referrer token identifies your system.
+The integration token identifies the letting agency that has an account with us and the referrer token identifies your system.
 </aside>

 # Routes